JasonShin/sqlx-ts/README.md

 - The amount of information that sqlx-ts retrieves depend on the type of the database (e.g. MySQL vs PostgreSQL)

 If you are looking for an ORM, you can checkout [Sequelize](https://sequelize.org/) or [Prisma](https://www.prisma.io/).

+### Using sqlx-ts in vanilla JavaScript

+If you are trying to use sqlx-ts against vanilla JS, the [TypeScript type-generation](https://jasonshin.github.io/sqlx-ts/reference-guide/4.typescript-types-generation.html) feature wouldn't be helpful.
+You can simply use [SQL Check](https://jasonshin.github.io/sqlx-ts/reference-guide/1.sql-check.html) feature to keep your SQLs in JS code safe and compile-time checked.

 ### Motivation